 While the Senate Ethics Officer is broadly accountable to the Committee and to the Senate, he is expected to act independently in the discharge of his responsibilities, including advising individual senators on their obligations under the Code, considering and investigating complaints, and submitting inquiry reports to the Committee for the Senate's final determination.
 As noted earlier, section 41 of the Code affirms the independence of the Senate Ethics Officer, as well as his responsibility alone to provide advice to individual senators regarding the application and interpretation of the Code in any given circumstance.

 On the other hand, the Committee is responsible to the Senate for the overall effectiveness of the system.
 It has an important role to play with respect to any inquiries and investigations that may be undertaken under the Code.
 Through the Committee, the Senate retains its right to discipline its own members by making final determinations regarding sanctions or penalties where senators have violated the provisions of the Code.
-The Committee is also responsible for undertaking periodic reviews of, and recommending to the Senate changes to, the Code.
-In the spring of 2007, the Committee undertook a comprehensive review of the provisions and operation of the Code.
-The Committee’s Report was adopted by the Senate on May 29, 2008.
+The Committee is also responsible for undertaking periodic reviews of, and recommending to the Senate changes to the Code.
+The Code has been revised in May 2008, again in May 2012, in April 2014 and also in June 2014.

 IV.
 The Appointment of the Senate Ethics Officer

 The Senate Ethics Officer is an independent Officer of the Senate, appointed pursuant to section 20.1 of the Parliament of Canada Act.
 The appointment is made by the Governor in Council after consultation with the leader of every recognized party in the Senate and after approval of the appointment by resolution of the Senate.